c6o/docs/content/guides/hello-world.md

 console.log(`Running on http://${HOST}:${PORT}`);
 ```

-This will create a very basic web server running on port 8080.
-The server will respond with "Hello World" when the root is requested.
+This creates a very basic webserver running on port 8080.
+The server responds with "Hello World" when the root is requested.

 ### Test Your Application